mk-fg/txboxdotnet/README.md

 Usage Example
 ----------------------------------------

-Following script will print listing of the root SkyDrive folder, upload "test.txt" file there, try to find it in updated folder listing and then remove it.
+Following script will print listing of the root box.net folder, upload "test.txt" file there, try to find it in updated folder listing and then remove it.